josejulio/lock-dependencies/README.md

 If you manually update your dependencies and lock them (i.e. you don't use semver tilde `~` or caret `^`) then this package is for you.

-This command line utility will take care of locking and updating on-demand, by default it updates all your dependencies (also devDependencies and peerDependencies) to the last minor version of your current version.
-If you are on 4.y.z it will upgrade the dep to the last y and z, but won't touch the 4.
-This behavior is configurable.
+This command line utility will take care of locking and updating on-demand, by default it locks all your dependencies (also devDependencies and peerDependencies) to the version specified in the package.json.

 ## Usage